guildai/guildai/guild/tests/resource-flags.md

     >>> project.run("requires-flag")
     Resolving flag dependency
-    Using output from run ... for flag resource hello requires-flag
+    Using output from run ... for flag resource
+    WARNING: nothing resolved for operation:flag
+    hello requires-flag

+`required-flag` operation requires the `flag` operation, which doesn't provide any files to resolve.
+When we resolve the dependency, we get a warning message.

 Note that the `flag` argument was not included.